Hardik0701/Bioinformatics/README.md

 # Bioinformatics-by-R
-Learning and working on bioinformatics by R
+Learning and working on bioinformatics
+ This Repo represent bioinformatics analyis using differents tools and languages